k2view-academy/K2View-Academy/articles/26_fabric_security/17_user_IAM_custom_authenticator.md

 It implements 3 methods:

 - `authenticate()` which is responsible for authenticating the input credentials' parameters.
 It returns an *AuthnResponse* object.
-- `listUsers()` which whose returen is a list (iterator) of users (*UserItem* object), according to the input parameters filters.
+- `listUsers()` which whose returen is a list (iterator) of users (*UserItem* object), according to the input parameters' filters.
 - `type()` where the authenticator declares a type of format "AuthenticationType.CUSTOM".
-This is used for both operational and auditing purposes.
+This is used for both operational and auditorial purposes.

 ### How to pack and deploy custom authenticator